Weight calculation (window)

 • Rounding rules that you have created yourself in the window Rounding rules.

-To create a new set of Rounding rules or modify an existing one, click on or at the drop-down menu.
+If you want to create a new set of Rounding rules or edit an existing one, click or next to the drop-down list.
 For more information, see Rounding rules (window).

 Maximum length

-Enter the maximum length of the package for the load metre calculation to be performed.
+Enter the maximum length of the consignment so that the calculation of load metres can be carried out.

 Maximum width

-Enter the maximum width of the package for the load metre calculation to be performed.
+Enter the maximum width of the package so that the load metre calculation can be carried out.

 Maximum height

-Enter the maximum height of the package for the load metre calculation to be performed.
+Enter the maximum height of the consignment so that the load metre calculation can be carried out.

 Square metres per load metre

-Indicate how many square metres a load metre should correspond to, for example 2.40.
+Enter the number of square metres that one load metre should correspond to, for example 2.40.

 Pallet space